robertfmurdock/TeamCoaching/DisciplineFusionAssessment.md

  The underlying goal here is that we want teams that have a culture where:
  - it is always ok to ask for help or feedback
- - it is always ok to respond with "I can't immediately but is it ok I reach out to you in a few minutes", or "I think this other team member might be better suited for your question, lets loop them in"
+ - it is always ok to respond with "I can't immediately but is it ok I reach out to you in a few minutes", or "I think this other team member might be better suited for your question, let's loop them in"
  - it is not ok to discourage team members from reaching out, even if becomes a point of stress
  - it is not ok to ask for assistance in a rude or entitled way, or in any way insensitive to the person who the request is targeted at